Category: Uncategorized

 Tasty Tales

 Where do croissants actually come from?
 Who invented ramen?
 And what does Om Ali have to do with a medieval power struggle?
-Tasty Tales explores the surprising, delicious, and sometimes dark histories behind the world’s most beloved dishes — combining original research, hand-lettered illustration, and storytelling for curious readers of all ages.
-Project details Publisher:…
+Tasty Tales explores the surprising, delicious, and sometimes dark histories behind the world’s most beloved dishes.
+Project details Publisher: Fox & Ink Books · Author-illustrator: Anna Lena Feunekes · Published: 2024 · Shortlisted,…